cgoncalves94/multi_agent_system/README.md

 - 🤖 Multiple specialized agents working together
 - 📚 RAG Agent for document retrieval and context-aware responses
 - 🔍 Research Agent for gathering and synthesizing information
+- 📝 Summarizer Agent for document processing and analysis
 - 🧠 Conversation management with context retention
 - 🌐 Graph-based agent orchestration using LangGraph
 - 💾 Vector store integration for efficient document retrieval